abeade/browser-websocket-client/README.md

 ## Browser-WebSocket-Client

 Browser WebSocket Client is an extension for Chrome and Firefox that provides a simple method for testing a WebSocket server.
-It allows you to send and receive raw JSON messages as well as save server URLs and messages for later use.
+It allows you to send and receive raw JSON messages as well as save server URLs, protocols,  and messages for later use.

 ### Browser Installation